 A new UDP port is defined for the use of the S-BFD Echo function on IPv4, IPv6 and MPLS environments: TBD2.
+SBFDInitiator sessions MUST transmit S-BFD echo packets with destination port TBD2.
 This document defines only the UDP port value for the S-BFD Echo function.
+The source port and the procedures for the S-BFD Echo function are outside the scope of this document.

-4. S-BFD Packet Demultiplexing
+4. S-BFD Control Packet Demultiplexing